ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-multiple.md

 ```

 :::note
-- we switch the order of the key columns (compared to our [<font color="blue">original table</font>](./sparse-primary-indexes-design#a-table-with-a-primary-key) ) in the view's primary key
+- we switch the order of the key columns (compared to our [original table](/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-design.md/#a-table-with-a-primary-key) ) in the view's primary key
 - the materialized view is backed by a **implicitly created table** whose row order and primary index is based on the given primary key definition
 - the implicitly created table is listed by the <font face = "monospace">SHOW TABLES</font> query and has a name starting with <font face = "monospace">.inner</font>
-- it is also possible to first explicitly create the backing table for a materialized view and then the view can target that table via the <font face = "monospace">TO [db].[table]</font> [<font color="blue">clause</font>](https://clickhouse.com/docs/en/sql-reference/statements/create/view/#materialized)
+- it is also possible to first explicitly create the backing table for a materialized view and then the view can target that table via the <font face = "monospace">TO [db].[table]</font> [clause](/docs/en/sql-reference/statements/create/view.md/materialized)
-- we use the <font face = "monospace">POPULATE</font> keyword in order to immediately populate the implicitly created table with all 8.87 million rows from the source table [<font color="blue">hits_UserID_URL</font>](./sparse-primary-indexes-design#a-table-with-a-primary-key)
+- we use the <font face = "monospace">POPULATE</font> keyword in order to immediately populate the implicitly created table with all 8.87 million rows from the source table [hits_UserID_URL](/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-design.md/#a-table-with-a-primary-key)
 - if new rows are inserted into the source table hits_UserID_URL, then that rows are automatically also inserted into the implicitly created table
-- Effectively the implicitly created table has the same row order and primary index as the [<font color="blue">secondary table that we created explicitly</font>](#multiple-primary-indexes-via-secondary-tables):
+- Effectively the implicitly created table has the same row order and primary index as the [secondary table that we created explicitly](#multiple-primary-indexes-via-secondary-tables):